basilboli/fifty-five-test/README.md

 Important Notes
 ===
 * Application is generated using gwt webCreate for speed reasons.
-Some boilerplate code maybe still there.
+Some boilerplate code may still be there.

 * (Reinventing the wheel).Implementation of the custom version of the Tree was considered as a part of challange.
 Of cource I know about javax.swing.tree TreeNode etc.